ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 **Step 2: Call tune.run**

-Call ``tune.run`` on the created ``Trainable`` to start multiple ``Tune`` "trials", each running a Ray SGD job and each with a unique hyperparameter configuration.
+Call ``tune.run`` on the created ``Trainable`` to start multiple ``Tune`` "trials", each running a RaySGD job and each with a unique hyperparameter configuration.

 .. code-block:: python